erhant/circom101/book/src/merkle-trees/README.md

 ```

 You see, we only needed to provide 3 hashes here, although our data had 8 elements!
 In fact, if you have $n$ elements you only need to provide $\log_2{n}$ elements to the verifier, this is so much more efficient than the naive method of sending all the data to the verifier.

-- The root is the **commitment** to the vector.
-- The **reveal** a value in the commitment (which is a leaf in the tree) prover does the following:
-  - Send sibling hashes of all nodes on root-to-leaf path.
-  - Verifier checks if the hashes are consistent with the root hash.
-  - The size of this proof to reveal a value is $\mathcal{O}(\log n)$ hash values.
-- This is a **binding** scheme: once the root hash is sent, the committer is bound to the committed vector.
-Opening any leaf to two different values requires finding a hash collision, assumed to be intractable.

 ## As a Commitment Scheme